 - Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities. - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable. - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

-Notes to Financial Statements

-(Expressed in Canadian dollars)

-For the year ended December 31, 2022 and period of commencement of operations on February 23, 2021 to December 31, 2021
+Notes to Financial Statements (Expressed in Canadian dollars) For the years ended December 31, 2023 and 2022

 4. Classification of financial instruments - fair value measurement (continued)